 - b) Overseeing the conduct of the Group's business to evaluate whether the business is being properly managed - The Managing Director is accountable to the Board to ensure effective implementation of the Group's business plan and policies approved by the Board as well as to manage the daily conduct of the business to ensure its smooth operation.
 At each meeting, the Managing Director will report to the Board a summary report on the performance and activities of the Group including specific proposals for capital expenditure and acquisitions, if any. - c) Identifying principal risks and ensure the implementation of appropriate systems to manage these risks - The oversight of the Group's risk management process is the responsibility of the Managing Director who is assisted by the Heads of Department of the respective operating subsidiaries.
 The Company has established a Risk Management Committee ("RMC") whom together with the Audit Committee ("AC"), are responsible for ensuring more effective and efficient identification, evaluation, management and reporting of Group's risks.
-Details on the function of RMC are set out in the Statement on Risk Management and Internal Control on page 33 of this Annual Report. - d) Succession planning, including appointing, training, fixing the compensation of and where appropriate, replacing Executive Directors and the Key Senior Management - The Board noted the importance of succession planning to the Group.
+Details on the function of RMC are set out in the Statement on Risk Management and Internal Control on page 35 of this Annual Report. - d) Succession planning, including appointing, training, fixing the compensation of and where appropriate, replacing Executive Directors and the Key Senior Management - The Board noted the importance of succession planning to the Group.
 A succession planning policy has been established to address the possibility of replacing Executive Directors and Senior Management if circumstances require. - e) Developing and implementing an investor relations programme or shareholder communications policy for the Group - The Company's website, www.rkibhd.com, incorporates an Investor Relations section which provide all relevant information on the Company and accessible by the public.
-The information available in the website includes Financial Reports, Company's announcements, Annual General Meeting ("AGM") minutes, Extraordinary General Meeting ("EGM") minutes as well as the corporate and governance structure of the Group. - f) Reviewing the adequacy and the integrity of the Group's internal control systems and management information systems, including systems for compliance with applicable laws, regulations, rules, directives and guidelines - The Board acknowledges the importance of establishing a sound system of internal control.
+The information available in the website includes Financial Reports, Company's announcements, Annual General Meeting ("AGM") minutes, Extraordinary General Meeting ("EGM") minutes as well as the corporate and governance structure of the Group. - Reviewing the adequacy and the integrity of the Group's internal control systems and management information systems, including systems for compliance with applicable laws, regulations, rules, directives and guidelines - The Board acknowledges the importance of establishing a sound system of internal control.
 An Enterprise Wide Risk Management Framework has been established to manage risks and to safeguard shareholders' investment and the Group's assets.
-Details on the framework are set out in the Statement on Risk Management and Internal Control on page 34 of this Annual Report. - g) Determining the remuneration and benefits payable for Non-Executive Directors, with the individuals concerned abstaining from discussions of their own remuneration - The determination of remuneration packages of Non-Executive Directors, including Non-Executive Chairman will be a matter to be decided by the Board as a whole with the Director concerned abstaining from deliberations and voting on decision in respect of his/her individual remuneration package.
-The Board recommends the Directors' fees and benefits payable to Non-Executive Directors on a yearly basis to the shareholders for approval at the AGM. - h) Ensuring the Company's financial statements are true and fair and conform to any applicable laws and/or regulations - The Board considered and reviewed the integrity of information in the financial statements and quarterly reports based on the recommendation from AC to ensure the financial statements presented are true and fair and in compliance with regulatory requirements.
+Details on the framework are set out in the Statement on Risk Management and Internal Control on page 36 of this Annual Report. - g) Determining the remuneration and benefits payable for Non-Executive Directors, with the individuals concerned abstaining from discussions of their own remuneration - The determination of remuneration packages of Non-Executive Directors, including Non-Executive Chairman will be a matter to be decided by the Board as a whole with the Director concerned abstaining from deliberations and voting on decision in respect of his/her individual remuneration package.
+The Board recommends the Directors' fees and benefits payable to Non-Executive Directors on a yearly basis to the shareholders for approval at the AGM.